Life Insurance for Parents in Ireland (2025 Guide)

 And lost.

-Maybe terrified because I was lost.
+Maybe I was terrified because I was lost.

 And I couldn’t figure out how to use the headlights.